-13. 301 E. Third Street (Gold Coast Transition of the second s it)
+13. 301 E. Third Street (Gold Coast Transit)

 Parcel Number(s) 201011604, 201012907, 201012908, 201012906

 Site Size (acre) 2.92

-2030 General Plan Limited
+2030 General Plan Industrial Limited

-Current Zoning Limited Manufacturing
+Current Zoning Limited Manufacturing, Planned Development

 Rezoning or Change to Land Use Required?
 Yes

-General Commercia Planned Development with Affordable Housing Delete
+General Commercial Planned Development with Affordable Housing

-Proposed Zoning Discretionary Overlay Delete
+Proposed Zoning Discretionary Overlay

-Proposed General Plan Land Use General
+Proposed General Plan Land Use Commercial General

-Vacant or Non-Vacant Non-Vacant Delete
+Vacant or Non-Vacant Non-Vacant

 Repeat Site?
-No Delete
+No

-Density or Proposed Density (units per acre) 30 du/ac Delete
+Density or Proposed Density (units per acre) 30 du/ac

-Realistic/Net Units 70 lower income Delete
+Realistic/Net Units 70 lower income

 Property Owner Interest in Residential Development?
 Yes

 Former use was Gold Coast Transit.
-Existing use is a vacant building and pa Area within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop

-development on two sides and is located four blocks from an elementary school and five blocks from a public park.
+Existing use is a vacant building and parking.
+Site is within a High Quality Transit Area/Corridor, a Transit Priority Area within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and within TCAC Low Resources area.
+The site is adjacent to residential development on two sides and is located four blocks from an elementary school and five blocks from a public park.
 Site redevelopment will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre and the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction, height increase and up to four development concessions.
-The site is also within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning overlay.
+The site is also within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning ordinance.
 This site would also benefit from Program 5 for lot consolidation.